Lostbelt/drug-screening/README.md

 Implementation of AI-driven method for CNS drug research utilizing adult zebrafish.
 The method is based on the novel tank test (NTT) behavioral experiment.

-For now, only videos in MP4 format are supported.

 <div align="center">
   <img src="https://github.com/Lostbelt/drug-screening/blob/main/notebooks/Screenshot_2.png" width="500"/>
 </div>